Helping Researchers Use BioID & More

 Do I have to regulate inducibly regulate expression of my BioID fusion protein?

 As a rule, no. We have generated many stable cell lines that constitutively express a variety of BioID fusion proteins and utilized these for large-scale BioID pull-downs.
 The most effective method to regulate biotinylation by BioID is the addition of excess biotin to cell culture media.
 However, in some circumstances it may be ideal and/or necessary to inducibly express a BioID-fusion protein, for example if the protein is toxic.
+Inducible regulation of fusion-protein expression is highly recommended when utilizing the TurboID ligase.

 Do I need to express a lot of BioID-fusion protein to identify interaction candidates?